antarctica/bas-style-kit-docs/site/_core/forms.md

   included="yes"
 %}

-Use the `.form-inline` class to display labels and controls in a single horizontal row.
+Use the `.bsk-form-inline` class to display labels and controls in a single horizontal row.

+<i class="fa fa-fw fa-info bsk-alert-icon" aria-hidden="true"></i>
 On small devices (smaller than 768 pixels) form fields will always stack.
-{: .alert .alert-info }
+{: .bsk-alert .bsk-alert-outline-info .bsk-alert-icon }

+<i class="fa fa-fw fa-exclamation-triangle bsk-alert-icon" aria-hidden="true"></i>
 Some manual sizing may be needed for inline forms, ensure thorough testing at a range of grid sizes.
-{: .alert .alert-warning }
+{: .bsk-alert .bsk-alert-outline-warning .bsk-alert-icon }

 {% include snippets/topic-section-metadata.html
   title="Visible labels"